Rayleigh, Essex: Later medieval period (1154–1485)

 A courthouse was erected in Rayleigh in 1338.
 This was apparently resented by the townspeople, who turned out in force to destroy it, with 20 ringleaders later arrested and tried.

 The forests around Rayleigh were royal hunting grounds.
 It is recorded that King Henry III hunted here in 1222, and three King Edwards also visited.

-One of the oldest secular building in Rayleigh is 91 High Street which houses Pizza Express downstairs and Rayleigh Town Museum upstairs.
+One of the oldest secular buildings in Rayleigh is 91 High Street which houses Pizza Express downstairs and Rayleigh Town Museum upstairs.
 The Regal Room in the museum is dated circa 1350.
-It is suspected that some of Rayleigh's older Brick build buildings may contain portions older than this.
+It is suspected that some of Rayleigh's older brick built buildings may contain portions older than this.

 Rayleigh Castle gradually fell into disuse, and in 1394 King Richard II gave permission for the townspeople of Rayleigh to use the foundations as a source of stone.
 By this time, the site was in royal ownership and used for pasture: